mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 High Guard.
 After a successful landing, the marines usually give way to the army, who come in to secure strategic targets and occupy worlds.
 In some cases, marines stay to help.
-As the saying goes, ‘All marines are riflemen’ and they are capable infantry.
+As the saying goes, 'All marines are riflemen' and they are capable infantry.

 IMPERIAL MILITARY FORCES